ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ## 4.2 AV Control

-The AV Control section of the NMP encompasses various features aimed at managing audiovisual signals through NMP.
+The AV Control section of the NMP encompasses various features aimed at managing audiovisual signals through the NMP.

 ### 4.2.1 Video Matrix Switch